By ALICE NACHILEMBE

 Mr Mulenga was speaking in South Africa when he met staff from the Zambian Mission in Pretoria enroute to Lesotho where he was attending an African Union Sports Council conference for zone five games

-This is contained in a statement Naomi Nyawali First Secretary Press and Public Relations in the office of the Zambia High Commission to South Africa.
+This is contained in a statement by Naomi Nyawali First Secretary Press and Public Relations in the office of the Zambia High Commission to South Africa.